Asset Location and Tax-Efficient Investing

 Tax-Free (Roth)

-Next, the tax-free bucket, usually called Roth.
-You have already paid taxes on these accounts and can utilize them in the future without tax implications.
+Next is the tax-free bucket, usually called Roth.
+You have already paid taxes on these accounts so that you can utilize them in the future without tax implications.

 In addition, there are additional sources of tax-free money.
 For example, you have the basis on your brokerage investments (where you have already paid tax) and loans (on homes, life insurance, brokerage accounts, etc.), where you also get tax-free income.
-Finally, don’t forget your HSA.
+Finally, don’t forget your HSA and some 529 accounts.

 Pre-Tax (Retirement Accounts)

-Finally, there is pre-tax money.
+Finally, there are pre-tax accounts.
 These accounts are where the rubber meets the road.
 IRAs, 401k, 403b, 457 plans are all taxes waiting to happen, ticking time bombs.
-You don’t own these accounts outright!
-You own a percentage of them, and the government owns the rest.
-The difficulty with these accounts is that future taxes are unknown, so you don’t know what these are worth!
+You don’t own these accounts outright.
+You own a percentage of them, and the government owns whatever future taxes they decide.

 For instance, if you have no other income, you can take money out of these accounts and fill up your standard deduction tax-free.
 So you put the money in and get a tax deduction—you take it out, and it is tax-free!
 Brilliant!